-Most states require touring coach's with exterior 120-volt receptacles and receptacles close to a water sources, such as a faucet, to have a GFCI.
-When properly installed, the GFCI circuit breaker provides reliable overload and short-circuit protection, plus protection from ground faults that might result from contact with a HOT load wire and ground.
+Most states require touring coach's with exterior 120-volt receptacles and receptacles close to a water sources, such as a faucet to have a ground fault circuit interrupter (GFCI).
+When properly installed, the GFCI circuit breaker provides reliable overload and short circuit protection PLUS protection from Ground Faults that might result from contact with a "HOT" load wire and ground.